ThermoHID

 The following devices CAN be used:-

-Due to the rate at which the program is changing at the moment, I haven't had time to write a manual for it.
-When it calms down a bit I'll start one.
+I haven't had time to write a manual for it.
 Until then, you have the tooltip help sprinkled throughout the program.
 If you have any difficulty working things out, then let me know, because it probably means that it needs to be put in the manual.

 The program uses HidFTDll.dll to read/write to the devices, RDingUSB.dll to read/write to the new TEMPerV1.2 devices, and SonixUSB.dll to read/write to the new TEMPer1K2 devices